Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Confiscated items at the cruise port

-As I have said several times before, some things are forbidden on cruise ships.
+As you probably already know, some things are strictly forbidden on cruise ships.

 You can probably guess what these banned items are: anything dangerous, sharp, flammable, or that could be used as a weapon.